olabulwark/lc-dashboard/README.md

 ### Updating BiS Lists and Priorities

-- **Item Glossary** tab: set prioritization multipliers per item, this is how the loot council can include custom role/class/player priorities in the Priority calculation.Tier tokens can have bonuses assigned to set completions to reflect the added value of set bonuses.
+- **Item Glossary** tab: set prioritization multipliers per item, this is how the loot council can include custom role/class/player priorities in the Priority calculation.
+Tier tokens can have bonuses assigned to set completions to reflect the added value of set bonuses.
 - **BiS Lists** tab: set EPV values per spec/slot, EPV values are calculated via a mathematical formula, but if the loot council does not think the calculated value accurately represents the value of the item, it can be overridden.

 ---